isomerpages/ogp/_about-us/pm/paul.md

   - PaySG
   - Redeem
 accomplishments:
-  - No Tick, Don’t Click - Launched the pre-call and house visit notification and officer verification features on Gov.sg WhatsApp
+  - Launched SGC, a messaging platform for Whole of Government to use.
-  - Paulfessor - Provided the training and resources needed for all product managers to deliver their web app
+  - Created course materials and conducted lessons to upskill the PM function.
-  - Claimsbot - Improve the claims process in OGP
+  - Created tools to streamline finance related process in OGP.
 quote: ""
 linkedinId: ""
 ---